Conical geodesic bicombings on subsets of normed vector spaces: Introduction

-The proof of Theorem \ref{Thm:uniqueness} is given in Section \ref{sec:ProofofTheorem1.4}.
-In Example~\ref{Ex:twoDistinct} we construct two distinct consistent conical geodesic bicombings on a closed convex subset \(B\subset L^1([0,1])\) with empty interior.
-As it is possible to consider \(B\) as a subset of the injective hull of \(L^1([0,1])\), it follows that the assumption in Theorem \ref{Thm:uniqueness} of \(C\) having non-empty interior is necessary.
+The proof of Theorem~\ref{Thm:uniqueness} is carried out in Section \ref{sec:ProofofTheorem1.4}.
+In Example~\ref{Ex:twoDistinct} we use a non-affine isometry first introduced by Schechtman to construct two distinct consistent conical bicombings on a closed convex subset \(B\subset L^1([0,1])\) with empty interior.
+As it is possible to consider \(B\) as a subset of the injective hull of \(L^1([0,1])\), it follows that the assumption in Theorem~\ref{Thm:uniqueness} of \(C\) having non-empty interior is necessary.

-Due to Theorems \ref{Thm:linearInterior} and \ref{Thm:uniqueness} it appears that the geometry of a convex subset \(C\) with non-empty interior is very restricted in the sense that it is difficult to construct a conical geodesic bicombing on \(C\) that is not given by the linear geodesics.
-In this perspective, we deem that a negative answer to the following question would result in an interesting geometric construction.
+Due to Theorems \ref{Thm:linearInterior} and \ref{Thm:uniqueness} it appears that the geometry of a convex subset \(C\) with non-empty interior is very restricted in the sense that it is difficult to construct a conical bicombing on \(C\) that is not given by linear segments.
+In this perspective, we suspect that a negative answer to the following question would result in an interesting geometric construction.

-\begin{question} Let \(C\subset E\) be a convex subset of a Banach space \((E, \norm{\cdot})\).
+\begin{question} Let \(C\subset E\) be a convex subset of a Banach space \(E\).
 Suppose that \(C\) has non-empty interior.
-Is it true that \(C\) admits only one conical geodesic bicombing? \end{question}
+Is it true that \(C\) admits only one conical bicombing? \end{question}